 For MATLAB worker initialization for builds, select one of the following values:

-Specify this value if the child models in the model reference hierarchy
+worker initialization.
+Specify this value if the child models in the

-do not rely on anything in the base workspace beyond what they
+model reference hierarchy do not rely on anything in the base workspace

-explicitly set up (for example, with a model load function).
+beyond what they explicitly set up (for example, with a model load

-to prepare the base workspace for multiple models to use.
+a setup script to prepare the base workspace for multiple models to

 Set Enable parallel model reference builds only for the top model of the model reference hierarchy to which it applies.